e-goto/Books/technical_books.md

 Technical as in related to Software Development, Software Engineering.
 Can also be about managing software projects.

 In Progress
-- Understanding Distributed Systems (Vitillo)
+- Understanding Distributed Systems (Vitillo) (Finished Reading, but notes not complete...)
+- Web Application Security, A Beginner's Guide (Sullivan, Liu)

 Thinking of Reading (In order of priority):